CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-### The five steps to a sampling design

-The guide breaks *applying* a sampling design into five steps.

-1. Identify the boundary of the study area *(Step 1, below)*
-2. Stratify the study area *(Step 2, below)*
-3. Determine the sample allocation *(Step 4 — "How many samples?", below)*
-4. Determine the sample distribution *(Step 5 — "Where to sample?", below)*
-5. Select a plot design *(for eelgrass sediment cores, see [Section 3 — Field Methods](../03_Field_Methods/))*

-Before we dive into applying these steps, let's first take a step back and consider what we even mean by sampling.
+Before we dive into sampling design, let's first take a step back and consider what we even mean by sampling.

 <table>
 <tr>